GimelStudio/Gimel-Studio/README.md

 # News

-v0.3.x is in major development, but it may not release officially for a while.
-This release will be a major refactoring of the core code and will include some new features and a re-design of the UI.
+The v0.3.x major development is almost complete.
+I plan to release binaries soon.
+Documentation for the latest API is coming too.
+This release is a major refactoring of the core code and includes some new features and a re-design of the UI.
 To help out with latest development, contact me at <correctsyntax@yahoo.com> or submit a Pull Request.
 Thanks!

 # Development